 - 1 1/4 cup water (295 mL)

-- Add everything except the tahini and water to a large mixing bowl and stir to combine.
+- Mix Dry Ingredients: Add everything except the tahini and water to a large mixing bowl and stir to combine.

-- Add the tahini and water and stir into a thick, doughy paste.
+- Add Wet Ingredients: Add the tahini and water and stir into a thick, doughy paste.

-- Place the dough in the lined loaf pan and use your hands to evenly spread/press it into the pan until flat.
+- Add Dough to Pan: Place the dough in the lined loaf pan and use your hands to evenly spread and press it down into a flat, even layer.

-- Remove from the oven.
+- Cool: Remove from the oven.
 Let sit for a couple of minutes then use the parchment paper to lift the loaf out of the pan.
-You may need to run a knife along the edges that don’t have parchment paper covering them.
+Let cool on a cooling rack for at least 15 minutes.

 You can use a mix of nuts such as almonds, walnuts, hazelnuts, or pecans to replace up to 1 cup of the seeds.
 Since this is a “seed bread” I kept the recipe nut-free but I’ve made it with walnuts and that’s delicious too!
 Just make sure any nuts are are finely chopped before adding to the mixture.